claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

 While the ResourceManager can instantiate your root resource, it's unaware of the others.
 You'll have to do that manually.

 If your resource is "browsable" (defined in your config file), this step will be mandatory at some point.
-Hopefully, this is very easy to.
+Hopefully, this is very easy to do:

 At first, get the claroline.resource.manager service.